edgeimpulse/workshop-privacy-friendly-adverstising-panel/README.md

 For this project, we are using [Edge Impulse FOMO](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/object-detection/fomo-object-detection-for-constrained-devices) (Faster Objects, More Objects).
 It is a novel machine-learning algorithm that brings object detection to highly constrained devices.
 It lets you count objects, find the location of objects in an image, and track multiple objects in real-time using up to 30x less processing power and memory than MobileNet SSD or YOLOv5.

-This means FOMO models will run very fast even on a Raspberry Pi 4 (around 35 FPS in this case).
+This means FOMO models will run very fast even on a Seeed reComputer Jetson (around 35 FPS in this case).
 However, it removes one of the useful advantages of MobileNet SSD of YOLOv5 which are the bounding boxes.

 FOMO is trained on centroid, thus will provide only the location of the objects and not their size.